-The Melbourne Clinic welcomes you as a visitor to the hospital and thanks you or your interest in your relative or friend’s well-being while they are with us.
+The Melbourne Clinic thanks you for your interest in your relative or friend’s well-being while they are with us.
 This may be your family member or friend’s first-ever admission to hospital, or it might be their first admission to our facility, but may have had in-patient treatment elsewhere on other occasions.
 Whichever of these is true, The Melbourne Clinic’s care team will aim to provide the best medical, social and psychological support during their stay, in order for them to take an active role in their own recovery.

 Regardless of the reason behind the admission, we realise families, friends, carers and support persons may have questions they would like answered.
 Our families, friends, Carers and Support Persons booklet aims to go some way towards providing those answers.
 Click here for more information.